42core-team/monorepo/wiki/3_actions.md

 void core_action_transferGems(const t_obj *source, t_pos target_pos, unsigned long amount);
 ```

 > **TIP**: But what if my core is surrounded by units?
-How will I get gems to and from it? -> The transferGems action will work back and forth between a unit and its core provided the unit is at *the closest possible unoccupied position* to its core.
+How will I get gems to and from it? -> The transferGems action will work back and forth between a unit and its core provided the unit is at *the closest possible unoccupied position* to its core in Manhattan distance.
 If the core is surrounded, the unit must simply get as close as possible for this action to work then, as determined by a floodfill algorithm and the manhattan distance.

-## `core_action_build`
+### `core_action_build`

 Builds a new object.
 Objects can only be built one tile up, down, left or right from the builder; and only if their builders action_cooldown is 0.